Have you enjoyed one of those gigantic Costco pumpkin pies?

 Before feeding pumpkin to your dog

 The amount of pumpkin your dog needs will vary from 1 tsp per meal for a small dog to nearly half a cup for a large dog.
-Before feeding your dog pumpkin, contact us to ask whether (1) your dog could benefit from pumpkin, (2) how much pumpkin he should eat, and (3) what type of pumpkin we recommend.
+Before feeding your dog pumpkin, contact us to ask whether:

 You’ll want to avoid feeding your dog canned pumpkin pie filling, which is about 90% water and has added sugar, fat, and seasonings.
 Instead, look for pure pumpkin puree or pumpkin formulated specially for pets.